 Over 60 baboon rangers are employed to ensure that baboons in the 11 managed troops are kept out of suburbs that lie on the fringes of each troop’s range.
 See the latest baboon population figures for an accurate annual census of the nearly 500 baboons in the 11 managed troops.

-The baboon rangers operate in three regions:
+The baboon rangers operate in two regions:

 Competent and qualified field managers supervise and manage the baboon rangers.
 This has helped to diffuse conflict situations involving baboons, residents and rangers.
 The hands-on management of the field rangers has improved service delivery.

 Management of troops